 A private insurance referral may be needed if you have a plan that covers podiatry visits.
 You should check with the insurance provider to determine the type of referral they require, as it can vary by industry and policy.
 It’s also important to know what is covered and any co-payments or deductibles due at the visit’s time.

-Call the Advanced Foot and Ankle Institute of Georgia for the best foot doctor in Marietta.
+Contact The Advanced Foot and Ankle Institute of Georgia to get in touch with a qualified podiatrist in Marietta.
 We specialize in treating a wide range of conditions that affect the feet, ankles, and legs.
 Our podiatrist provides expert diagnosis, treatment, and management plans for acute and chronic foot and ankle conditions.
 We offer same-day appointments with convenient hours to meet your needs.
 Our knowledgeable staff is well-versed in all areas of podiatric care.